madacol/blog/README.md

 # Usage

-To read notes properly use Vscode with this extension [Markdown Memo](https://marketplace.visualstudio.com/items?itemName=svsool.markdown-memo) `ext install svsool.markdown-memo`
+You can read this in github in the meantime, but wiki-links will only render properly while editing in Vscode with this extension [Markdown Memo](https://marketplace.visualstudio.com/items?itemName=svsool.markdown-memo) `ext install svsool.markdown-memo`

 ## Vscode extensions for editing